top of page

 Let's be real, you're human and every day isn't perfect.
 There will be days where your mind will have a voiceless void and as much as you try to journal on demand, it just doesn't happen.

-• What was something that stood out today?
+• What was a notable event today?

 8. Different Ways to Journal